-Over Christmas and New Year there was much debate about schools and colleges in relation to the new strain of the Covid-19 virus and mass asymptomatic testing; further new strains have also been identified.
-Guidance relating to special schools was last updated on 3 February 2021.
-Guidance on critical workers and vulnerable children who can access education settings was last updated on 8 January 2021.
+Over Christmas and New Year there has been much debate about schools and colleges in relation to the new strain of the Covid-19 virus and mass asymptomatic testing.
+Guidance relating to special schools was published on 31 December 2020 and is awaiting an update following the national lockdown announcement.
+Guidance on critical workers and vulnerable children who can access education settings was published on 5 January 2021.
 Both pieces of guidance are continually updated by Government and we take account of these updates.
 The links will always take you to the most up to date version of the guidance.